coronalabs/corona-docs/markdown/index.markdown

 </div>

-Extend Corona with native code and wrap it behind a <nobr>cross-platform</nobr> interface.
+Extend Solar2D with native code and wrap it behind a <nobr>cross-platform</nobr> interface.

 </a>
 </div>